 “Child, you don’t know what you’re asking.”
 Her calloused and wrinkled hands cupped his face.
 “You know why we keep your kind here.”

 He rolled his eyes.
-It’d been a long time since he was a child.
+It was a long time since he’d been a child.
 The better part of nineteen years, in fact.
 Whilst most of the other guardians stopped keeping a tight rein on their charges long before they neared their third decade, Tricia seemed intent on mothering him into his old age.
 “Of course I know,” he mumbled.
 “To keep us safe.
 But I—”

 She pinched his cheek.
 “Precisely.
 Now let’s get you to bed.”
 Turning him, she sent him walking down the hallway with a pat on the backside.